abraunst/StringFigures.jl/README.md

   @rule opening = "O" & r"[0-9A-Z]*"p
   ```

-* A functor is the part executing an action, typically a finger.
-It may be lateral or bilateral, meaning that both symmetric parts will be executing the same action.
+* A functor is the finger executing an action.
+A functor may be lateral or bilateral, the latter meaning that symmetric fingers in both hands will be executing the same action.

   ```julia
   @rule ffun = r"[LR]?" & int
   ```

-* A `FrameRef` is a reference to one string section attached to a `FrameNode` `f`. `l`,`m`,`u` denote respectively the lowest, middle or top string on `f`.
-If there are more than 3 strings on `f`, then the second, third, etc are refered to as `m1`, `m2`, ...
+* A `FrameRef` is a reference to one string attached to a `FrameNode`. `l`,`m`,`u` denote respectively the lowest, middle or top string on it.
+If there are more than 3 strings, then the second, third, etc are refered to as `m1`, `m2`, ...

   ```julia
   @rule fref = r"l|u|m[1-9]?|" & r"[RL]?" & r"[0-9]"